Olive Ridley Sea Turtle

 The olive ridley swims among the warm waters of the tropics.

-This is the smallest marine turtle that can be seen near Costa Rica's beaches.
 Its wide carapace (or shell) is heart-shaped and has 6 to 8 scutes (or plates) on each side of the center row.
 Two pairs of scales are on the face between the eyes and nostrils.
 On its upper sides the turtle is mostly an olive green color, with greenish-white on the undersides.
 Males have a long tail and a concave plastron (the belly side of the shell), while females have a short tail and a flat plastron.

 Biology and Natural History

 The arribada begins and ends abruptly.
 More than 150,000 sea turtles congregate offshore in shallow waters.
 Once the females begin moving towards the shore in droves, they do not stop, continuing through daybreak or disturbance.
 If the weather is extremely bad, they may delay for a time and retain their eggs until the sky clears.
 The arribada lasts four to eight days, bringing waves of turtles up the beach at each high tide.
-At Playa Ostional, 150,000 to 200,000 turtles come to nest in just four days.

-Although the turtle is protected by law, the olive ridley is still suffering many deaths and the magnificent arribadas are getting smaller.
+Although the turtle is protected by international law, the olive ridley is still suffering many deaths and the magnificent arribadas are getting smaller.
 Trawling and fishing during a single arribada can cause devastating losses for this sensitive species.
 The effects of such damage last a long time.

 The olive ridley is a vulnerable species.
 It is protected by international policies and illegal to hunt.
 Read about Sea Turtles: Promises and Threats to learn more about the challenges facing this animal.